-Adult children have their own careers, spouses, children and responsibilities.
+Adult children have their own careers, spouses, children, and responsibilities.
 Plus, do you really want them to perform the very personal tasks that are associated with long-term care?
 Few of us want that kind of burden to be placed on our family.

 The report shows that nearly half of individuals 70 or older who apply for Long-Term Care Insurance are declined coverage due to existing health conditions.

 “That means they took the time to work with an insurance agent who completed and submitted an application,” Slome notes.

 These numbers only reflect those who actually applied for coverage.
-Often, when speaking with a Long-Term Care Insurance Specialist, they will advise the client to not apply if they already have evident health issues would they know would be cause for the insurance company to decline the application.
+Often, when speaking with a Long-Term Care Insurance Specialist, they will advise the client not to apply if they already have apparent health issues they would know would be cause for the insurance company to decline the application.

 “When health conditions already exist, the agent will typically advise the individual they will be declined and not spend time completing the application,” said Slome.

 “It’s advisable to start thinking about long-term care planning in your 50s,” he advises.
-“That’s when costs are lower and, more important, you are far more likely to meet the required health qualifications.
-Once your application is accepted your coverage can not be cancelled even when your health changes, and it will change.”
+“That’s when costs are lower and, more importantly, you are far more likely to meet the required health qualifications.
+Once your application is accepted, your coverage can not be canceled even when your health changes, and it will change.”

 A plan for longevity will help you have a successful future retirement.
 Long-Term Care Insurance can be a big part of that plan as you safeguard retirement funds while reducing the burdens placed on loved ones.

-If you have existing health issues be sure to discuss them with a Long-Term Care specialist.
-There are products available which have less conservative underwriting criteria.
+If you have existing health issues, be sure to discuss them with an experienced Long-Term Care specialist.
+There are products available that have less conservative underwriting criteria.
 These include limited duration plans and hybrid plans which combine life insurance or an annuity with long-term care coverage.
-Plus, every company has their own criteria for underwriting.
+Plus, every company has its own criteria for underwriting.